aiidateam/aiida-tutorials/docs/sections/data/groups.md

 :::{note}

-In the terminal, paths that contain nodes are listed in bold
+In the terminal, paths that contain nodes are listed in bold.

 :::

-You can see that the actual groups that we create do not show, only the initial part of the "path", and how many sub-groups that path contains.
+You can see that the actual groups that we create do not appear, only the initial part of the "path", and how many sub-groups that path contains.
 We can then step into a path:

 ```{code-block} console